 Some cosmetic dentists offer treatments that have practical as well as aesthetic benefits.
 For example, some cosmetic dentists offer dental implants, which replace missing teeth with sturdy, permanent replacements.
 Dental implants not only fill in gaps in your smile, but they also provide you with prosthetics that could help you eat more easily and protect you from losing bone density in your jaw.
 The procedure for fitting dental implants is quite invasive and is not a suitable option for every person with missing teeth, so it is important to speak to a qualified cosmetic dentist to find out if this treatment is right for you.
 If you can’t have dental implants, your cosmetic dentist may be able to suggest an alternative, such as a dental bridge, which attaches a false tooth to the two adjacent teeth.

 Certification and Referrals

-As well as their DDS degree, cosmetic and aesthetic dentists also receive accreditation from the American Association of Cosmetic Dentistry.
+As well as their DDS degree, cosmetic and aesthetic dentists also receive accreditation from the American Academy of Cosmetic Dentistry.
 You can check whether a cosmetic dentist is an AACD member by entering their name and location into the search tool on the AACD website.
 You can also find and review certified dental specialists on CareDash.

 Choosing a dentist who is an AACD member ensures your dental specialist has undergone the necessary training to carry out cosmetic dentistry work.
 Accredited members of the AACD have completed the association’s accreditation process, which involves performing a broad range of cosmetic dental treatments on at least five patients.